-Institutional Scholarships and Grants
+Scholarships and Grants

 Southern Vermont College offers scholarships and grants designed to assist in payment of the tuition bill.
 Eligibility for these awards is based upon a variety of criteria, including but not limited to, academic merit, financial need and community service.
 Regardless of the type of institutional award, it may not exceed the cost of tuition when combined with other awards that are designed for tuition only.
-All students who receive Southern Vermont College Grants/Scholarships are required to maintain at least a 2.0 GPA.
+All students who receive Southern Vermont College Grants/Scholarships are required to be making satisfactory academic progress and maintain at least a 2.0 GPA.
 Students who earn less than this standard will have an opportunity to appeal if there were extenuating circumstances that occurred during the academic year.

 If a student withdraws from some or all credits during a semester and is liable for less than 100 percent of the tuition charges, institutional financial award(s) will be proportional to the percent of tuition liability for that semester.
-In such as case, the student would be responsible for any account balance that may result.
+In such case, the student would be responsible for any account balance that may result.

 For more information on any of these programs, please contact us at email@example.com or 802-447-6306.